ChelseaTrotter/Notes/Metaprogramming_tutorial.md

-### Metaprogramming:
+# Metaprogramming in Julia:

 Programming is a very creative task, but there are also some of tedious tasks in programming.
 Sometimes, you need a function that can operate on different data types.
 You end up with a bunch of functions that looks almost identical, but with different data types.
 Wouldn't it be nice if the program can generate the code for these repetitive code?
+If you need to write soemthing twice, think twice.
 The answer is metaprogramming.

-And Julia, influenced by Lisp, has a strong metaprogramming orientation.
+Julia, influenced by Lisp, has a strong metaprogramming orientation.
 So in this tutorial, I will use Julia to demonstrate metaprogramming.
 You are welcome to try the demo code in Julia.

+## Macro
 For many people, the most familiar form of metaprogramming, is using macro.
 You might be already using macro in Julia.
 For exmaple, `@time` is a macro that measures the running time and memory allocations of a function.